Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Saurabh Jain

-Now the missing point has been the exports business.
-Our steel business of exports has been compromised to the extent of 300 to 400 crore rupees from The American market.
-And that was a high margin business that brought the EBITDA per wheel to a very high extent.
-If you look at the fourth quarter of last year, last financial year we had the Highest EBITDA per wheel, 265 if I’m not mistaken or something around that.
-So this quarter we’ve done close to 260 and that is mainly on back.
-Of increased truck wheel sales, increased tractor.
-Wheel sales and a stupendous growth in the aluminum segment for us.
-In fact, last one of the previous calls that I attended, everybody was complaining about the second quarter performance and I told them very clearly because the capacity utilization has dramatically fallen in cv, dramatically fallen in other, even aluminum.
-We were not able to get that kind of traction.
-But with the GST reforms things have just changed.
+If you look at the fourth quarter of last financial year, we had the highest EBITDA per wheel, INR265 if I am not mistaken or something around that.
+So this quarter we have done close to INR260, and that is mainly on back of increased truck wheel sales, increased tractor wheel sales and a stupendous growth in the aluminum segment for us.
+In fact, last — one of the previous calls that I attended, everybody was complaining about the second quarter performance and I told them very clearly, because the capacity utilization has dramatically fallen in CV, dramatically fallen in others even in aluminum, we were not able to get that kind of traction.
+But with the GST reform, things have just changed, suddenly, every segment is doing well, every domestic segment is doing well but exports is down.

 Saurabh Jain

-What is your question regarding the margins.
+What is your question regarding the margins in exports?

 Saurabh Jain

-In export exports realization?
-Sir, both in steel and alloy wheels are looking substantially up.
+Exports realizations, sir, both in steel and alloy wheels are looking substantially up.

 Saurabh Jain